 - To cook the pork, pour 2 tablespoons of olive oil to a large cast-iron skillet over medium-high heat and add the pork chops once the oil begins to lightly smoke.

 - Immediately add in the butter and thyme sprigs and cook for 4 to 5 minutes per side or until the desired internal temperature is achieved, basting the pork constantly.

 - You should marinate anything for at least 1 hour but it is optimal if you can marinate overnight.
 The longer the marinade the more flavorful your food will be.

 - There is quite a bit of beans leftover, however it is the perfect base for my Zuppa Toscana soup!

-- REHEATING THE PORK CHOPS AND CASSOULET: Add the pork chops and beans to a skillet, cover with foil and bake in the oven at 350° for 8-10 minutes or until hot.
+- How to Reheat: Add the pork chops and beans to a skillet, cover with foil and bake in the oven at 350° for 8-10 minutes or until hot.
 Alternatively, you can heat both up in the microwave.

-- STORING AND FREEZING THE PORK CHOPS AND CASSOULET: pork chops and cassoulet last about 4 days covered in plastic and stored in the refrigerator.
+- How to Store: pork chops and cassoulet last about 4 days covered in plastic and stored in the refrigerator.
 Pork chops and the cassoulet will definitely freeze covered in plastic for up to 2 months, but you will lose some moisture and tenderness in the pork chops when reheating.